sigongzi/pintos-lab/docs/p3a.md

+check_valid lock its own pagetable (frame table may change it)

+swap_page lock the frame data structure and the poor thread pagetable lock

 #### RATIONALE

 >A5: Why did you choose the data structure(s) that you did for
 >representing virtual-to-physical mappings?

+the page table is a radix tree itself, an elegent datastructure

 ## Paging To And From Disk